COURSES AND HOUSING

 Because the flights to Jabalpur leave early in the morning (around 7 am), we mention below two options that allow you to stay within the airport itself.

-Both of these have hourly rates as well as overnight rates.
+The Plaza Premium has hourly rates as well as overnight rates.
+There is a Plaza Premium Lounge in both the International Terminal 3 and the SpiceJet Terminal 1.
 Hourly rates may suit those who arrive during the night and want to rest for just a few hours before proceeding on with their journey.

 Yes, you will need a tourist visa to visit India.
 Contact the Indian Embassy or an Indian Consulate in your country for specifics and a visa application.
 Additional information needed to fill out the visa application will be provided in your acceptance letter.
 Be sure your passport is up to date and will not expire during your visit.
 Please do not apply for your visa until you receive your course acceptance.
 Request a tourist visa and not an educational or work visa – which will be much harder to get.
 For more detailed information Click Here.